wwang2/sibyl/README.md

 # Sibyl

-An agentic event discovery system that discovers predictable events and assigns likelihoods with full provenance tracking.
+An intelligent AutoGen-powered event discovery system that discovers predictable events and assigns likelihoods with full provenance tracking using advanced LLM reasoning.

 ## 🚀 Quick Start